Why has traffic to my website dropped? 8 Reasons and Fixes

 How to Fix It:

-• Use Google Search Console to check for crawl errors.
+• Use Google Search Console to check for crawl errors (such as 404's, redirect loops or server timeouts).

 • Optimise your site speed with tools like Google PageSpeed Insights.